Acute Liver Failure in Children

 Children with ALF need comprehensive follow-up in the setting of a pediatric intensive care unit.
 They need frequent monitoring of their vital signs, neurological status and comprehensive blood work to determine the cause of liver failure and monitor whether the liver is headed for recovery or failure.

 Treatments for acute liver failure

 The treatments for ALF vary widely and heavily depend on its cause.

 Supportive Care: The liver has the potential of regenerating itself.
 In ALF there is a balance between cell destruction and growth.
 The liver function can be supported by blood products, dialysis and plasma exchange for short periods of times.
 To date, there is no artificial liver and if the liver does not show signs of regeneration, a liver transplant is the only option for survival.

 Medication: Some causes of ALF may be treated medically, such as autoimmune hepatitis, acetaminophen (Tylenol) toxicity, certain viral hepatitis and metabolic diseases.

-Liver Transplant: About half of children with ALF, and a larger percent with ALF with no known cause, will need a liver transplant.
-Learn about our Pediatric Liver Transplant Program.
+Liver Transplant: About half of the children with ALF, and a larger percent with ALF with no known cause, will need a liver transplant.

 The survival rate for children with acute liver failure who have a liver transplant is as high as 90 percent.
 While the outcome for liver transplantation is generally good, there is a higher risk of having blood and bone marrow complications following liver transplant in a patient with acute liver failure.
 Neurological recovery (mental status) depends on the level of brain damage at the time of transplant.
 The less damage suffered prior to transplant, the better the chance for recovery.